Your WCS students are watching you!

 Pep Talk for the Girls: Part 1

 Girls*, let’s chat.
 The boys had their turn with Guy-Guidance and Dude-Dilligence.
 Now it’s our turn.
 I’d like to address some of the common concerns and complaints I hear from women in my Feminine Styling Intensive, private lessons, and in personal conversations.
-It’s a bit of tough love specifically for women, whether they lead or
+It’s a bit of tough love specifically for women, whether they lead or follow.
+There was

 Read More